Hadex-Pearl/PyGrades/README.md

-# Object-Oriented-Python-programming
+# PyGrades

-Context: The goal is to create a grade book application using python programming.
-A grade book maintains a record of scores that students have in all courses that they have registered for.
-In addition, a grade book provides a list of all students who have passed as well as a list of students who have course referrals/fails.
-A student is considered to have failed if they have less than 60 in any course they have undertaken.
-Each student undertakes five courses.
-For each course, each student does five assignments as seen in the class Student.
-Each student object can generate the student’s average mark using the method percentage_gen.
-See Student class.
-Each course maintains the following details: instructor, TAs, semester, course name, and class list.
-The class list maintains a list of Student objects – i.e., the students who have registered for the course.
-This is shown in the Course class.
+PyGrades is a repository that demonstrates the implementation of an Object-Oriented Python gradebook project.
+This repository serves as a foundational resource for learning OOP concepts and applying them to create a gradebook application in Python.

+A grade book serves as a vital tool for recording and managing students' scores across all the courses they have registered for.
+Our grade book application goes beyond basic functionality and provides additional features to support efficient grade tracking and analysis.

+With PyGradeBook, you can expect the following key functionalities:

+    Score Tracking: The grade book maintains a meticulous record of scores for each student in all their registered courses.
+It captures the details of individual assignments and calculates the overall average marks for each student.

+    Pass/Fail Status: Our grade book goes beyond mere score tracking.
+It determines whether a student has passed or failed a course based on a predefined threshold (60 marks).
+Students who fall below this threshold are flagged as failed or referred.

+    Student Management: The grade book provides a comprehensive list of students who have successfully passed their courses, as well as those who require referral or have failed.
+This allows for easy identification and monitoring of students' progress.

+    Course Details: Each course is associated with essential information such as the instructor's name, teaching assistants, semester, course name, and the class list.
+The class list maintains a collection of Student objects, representing the students registered for the course.

+    Student Object Functionality: The Student class in our grade book application offers additional functionalities.
+Each student object can generate the student's average mark using the percentage_gen method.
+This allows for efficient calculation and presentation of individual student performance.

+    Course Management: The Course class provides a structured representation of each course, encompassing its unique details.
+It enables effective organization and tracking of students' enrollment, facilitating seamless course management.